-We began our fun journey at the farm market, it offers a variety of locally homegrown fruits and vegetables.
-There were a large variety of jams, jellies, maple syrups, delicious baked treats and caramel apples.
-At the far end of the market is the Cider bar; nothing screams fall time like a delicious cup of apple cider and it truly was one of the best apple ciders I have tasted.
-The Cider bar also offer apple cider slushies which are always a great hit with kids on a warm fall day.
+We began our fun journey at the farm market, which offers a variety of locally homegrown fruits and vegetables.
+There were a large variety of jams, jellies, maple syrups, delicious baked treats, and caramel apples.
+Adults can grab cans of Beasley’s own hard cider – a recent addition to the market.
+At the far end of the market is the Cider Bar.
+Nothing screams fall time like a delicious cup of apple cider and it truly was one of the best apple ciders I have tasted.
+The Cider Bar also offer apple cider slushies, which are always a great hit with kids on a warm fall day.
 Once you’ve chosen your items, the checkout line is outside on the porch, there were also beautiful mums and handpicked pumpkins for purchase near the porch.

 The Barnyard Bonanza area provides lots of activities for all ages and interests.
-The best of all is a jumbo jumper pillow, my son and his grandmother had lots of fun jumping.
-I would advise for parents or grandparents of children 3 and under to accompany them because it can become a little challenging for little ones to stand on their own while trying to jump.
-There were baseball, basketball and football throwing games.
-A giant spider web to climb on, corn hole, and a sandbox full of construction cars that all kids enjoyed during our visit.
+The best of all is a jumbo jumper pillow.
+My son and his grandmother had lots of fun jumping.
+I would advise parents or grandparents of children under 3 to accompany them because it can become a little challenging for little ones to stand on their own while trying to jump.
+Although this was our favorite, there was so much more to do!
+There were baseball, basketball, and football throwing games.
+All the kids also enjoyed the giant spider web to climb on, corn hole, and a sandbox full of construction cars.

-An attraction I’ve only seen at this apple orchard and non other is the apple cannon; it’s a fun and unique activity for everyone.
+I’ve only ever seen an attraction like the Apple Cannon at this apple orchard.
+It’s a fun and unique activity for everyone.
 The apples are fired out of an air-compressed cannon and the goal is to try to hit a target or simply have fun shooting.
 We first had a short briefing on how to load up the cannon, how to aim and shoot.
-Then we were ready to start the fun.
+Then we were ready to play.
 Its suitable for all levels and ages.
-My oldest son in particle really enjoyed it, while my younger son was a bit hesitant.
 If a child is too short and cannot reach the cannon well, the staff will place another haystack for extra height.

 Beasley’s offers an 8-acre corn maze that has a different design every year.
-There are fun games in order to navigate your way out of the maze truly making it a fun experience for everyone.
+There are fun games as you navigate your way out of the maze, truly making it an engaging experience for everyone.

-A popular attraction with my boys is always the hayride, there’s something about tractors that make little boys want to hop on for a fun ride.
+A popular attraction with my boys is always the hayride.
+There’s something about tractors that make these little boys want to hop on for a ride.
 The hayride took us through apple trees and then to a pumpkin patch.
-Once at the pumpkin patch we could get off to choose a pumpkin before finishing up the ride.
-Afterwards, we headed to the large hay mountain for cute pictures and some climbing fun.
+Once at the pumpkin patch, we could get off to choose a pumpkin before finishing up the ride.
+If you opt not to take the hayride, then it’s a short walk to the pumpkin patch.
+There were many patches to choose from to make that perfect pumpkin choice for your fall décor or festivities.
+Afterwards, we headed to the towering Straw Mountain for cute pictures and some climbing fun.

 Pick Your Own Apples & Pumpkins

-U-Pick apples is available and is priced based on bag size.
+U-Pick apples are available through September and October and is priced based on bag size.
 Once your apple bag is purchased, you are free to roam among the apple trees and choose which apples are best for your family.
-There are also U-Pick pumpkins available during the hayride and if you’re not taking a hayride than it’s a short walk to the pumpkin patch.
-There were many patches to choose from to make that perfect pumpkin choice for your fall décor or festivities.
+Beasley’s grows 25 varieties of apple, so you have plenty of options!
+As mentioned before, you can also pick your own pumpkins.
+The patches are accessible either via the hayride or a short walk.

-Some other activities at the orchard were horse, pony and small carriage rides.
-The rides were $7 each and lots of fun for little ones.
-There was live entertainment from a stage area.
-Multiple food trucks selling delicious lunch or dinner options, some food vendors did not accept card so be sure to have cash with you.
+Weekends from September 24-October 30 2022 are Fall Festival weekends.
+These special events feature additional activities and entertainment, including pony rides, themed events, and live music from a stage area.
+Multiple food trucks come to sell delicious lunch or dinner options.
+Some food vendors did not accept card, so be sure to have cash with you.
 Lastly, Beasley’s has a food vendor outside that sells Mexican corn and other delicious treats.

-This Unique fall festival event is one that your entire family will enjoy, and it will have you going back for more fun and more delicious apple cider.
+This fall festival event is one that your entire family will enjoy, and will have you going back for more fun and more delicious apple cider.

 *Children 2 and under are free